Generational Wealth: What Is It and How to Build It

 Nobody wants to think about things like this, but when it comes to ensuring that your wealth can benefit your family, these are critical factors to consider.

-How much money is generational wealth?
+How much money is considered to be generational wealth?

 There is no definitive amount of money that is considered generational wealth.
 Anything that you pass down to future generations while you are alive or after you die can be considered generational wealth.
 Of course, the more you have available to pass on to your children and grandchildren, the easier their life will be.